 The risks of going without a water filter

-Link adds that it’s not just lead you should be concerned about.
-Fluoride and chlorine can cause extra toxins in the body which stresses the systems responsible for removing those substances, she said.
+Dr. Link adds that it’s not just lead you should be concerned about.
+Fluoride and chlorine can cause extra toxins in the body which stresses the systems responsible for removing those substances, she says.

 Is your water safe to drink?